red5pro/red5pro-installer/README.md

 * `LOGGING`: Boolean flag to enable or disable logging.
 Defaults to `true`
 * `RED5PRO_DOWNLOAD_URL`: Custom Red5 Pro archive URL for installation (must be modified with the download URL of your server if you choose that installation option)
 * `RED5PRO_INSTALLER_OPERATIONS_CLEANUP`: Choose whether or not to remove the downloaded Red5 Pro zip file after installation is finished.
 Set to `1` to remove the zipfile and `0` to leave it in place.
 (Default value is `1`).
+* `RPRO_INSTALL_AS_SERVICE` : Determines whether the installation process of Red5 Pro is followed by Red5 Pro service installation automatically by default or not.
+Setting the value to `false` disables service installation prompt during normal Red5 Pro installation.
+Defaults to `true`.
 * `RED5PRO_MEMORY_PCT`: How much (percentage) of system memory to allocate for JVM to Run Red5 Pro.
 Defaults to `80`.
 * `SERVICE_VERSION`: The default installation will set up Red5 Pro service using `systemctl` (option `2`).
 If you prefer to use the older method (`/etc/init.d`) change this value to `1`.
 * `RED5PRO_SSL_LETSENCRYPT_FOLDER_NAME` : The Letsencrypt SSL installer directory name.
 This is created in the installer directory.